-10. Communication with Parents
+10. Communication

-The school will ensure the Child Protection Policy is available publicly either via the school website or by other means.
+Northgate will ensure the Child Protection Policy is available publicly either via the school website or by other means.

 Parents should be informed prior to a Child Protection Contact Referral, unless it is considered to do so might place the child at increased risk of significant harm by: